French ship Chameau: Career

 Chameau was built in Rochefort, France, in 1717, the brainchild of young naval architect Blaise Ollivier.
 After visiting English and Dutch shipyards, he envisioned a fast, yet well-armed naval transport called a flute.
-The Chameau had a "keel of 135 ft, a width of 31 ft, and a draft of 15 ft", and displaced 540, 600 or 650 tons.
+Chameau had a "keel of 135 ft, a width of 31 ft, and a draft of 15 ft", and displaced 540, 600 or 650 tons.
 It was armed with "twenty 12-pounder cannons along the lower gun deck and two more in the stern.
 Twenty-two 6-pounders mounted on the upper deck completed a complement of 44 cannons."

 From 1719 to 1725, she carried cargo, passengers, and funds from France to the French colony in North America and returned with passengers and cargo such as wood, wood tar, and beaver pelts.
 Between 1720 and 1724, she was "commanded successively by de Voutron, de Lamirande, de Beauharnois and Meschi".

 Chameau set out from La Rochelle on her final voyage in July 1725, under the command of Jean de Saint James.
 Aboard was a large quantity of gold, silver and copper coins; and dignitaries de Chazel, the new Intendant; and de Louvigny, the Governor-Elect of Trois-Rivières.
-Several miles east of her destination of Louisbourg, the ship was swept onto the rocks by a storm on August 27, 1725.
+Several kilometres east of her destination of Louisbourg, the ship was swept onto the rocks by a storm on August 27, 1725.
 Chameau sank, and all aboard perished; the reported number of dead ranges from 216 to "over 300" to 316.

 An unsuccessful attempt to salvage the cargo was made the following year.